xuberance137/randomsamples/financial/README.md

 ```
 pip install --upgrade pip
 pip install -r requirements.txt
 ```

 ### Run the app

-1. Create a file `tickers.txt` with one stock ticker on each line in the txt file.
+1. Create a file `tickers.txt` with one stock ticker on each line in the txt file and place in this folder.

 2. Run the following from the current folder.
 ```